Pregnancy and Childbirth Education & Support

 Prepare your family for the birth of your child, from pregnancy to labor and delivery.
 Topics covered include relaxation and breathing techniques, pain relief and skills to cope with discomfort during pregnancy and childbirth, and the postpartum experience.
 Vaginal and C-section births are covered.
 In this class you will also receive a tour of the Bronson BirthPlace in Battle Creek or Kalamazoo.

 This class is a shortened version of the Prepared Childbirth class.
 It includes a take-home booklet portion and a tour of the Bronson BirthPlace.

-This is the same class as Baby Basics, but grandparents are also encouraged to attend.
-Grandparents sign up under the "Grandparents 101/Baby Basics" class.
+This is the same class as Baby Care, but grandparents are also encouraged to attend.
+Grandparents sign up under the "Grandparents Baby Care" class.

 In this class, moms-to-be learn the basics and benefits of breastfeeding, as well as tips for the first days in the hospital, establishing a milk supply, medications, nutrition, problem-solving and returning to work.